Deserted at the Altar

 Deserted at the Altar is a 1922 American silent film melodrama directed by William K. Howard and produced by Phil Goldstone Productions.
 It stars Bessie Love and Tully Marshall.

 The film is preserved at the Museum of Modern Art.

 Plot

-Two villains plan to steal the inheritance of Anna Moore (Love) by marrying her.
-When her brother Tommy (Lee) is hit by a car, the wealthy driver pays the doctor bills, and falls in love with Anna.
+Two villains plan to steal the inheritance of Anna Moore by marrying her.
+When her brother Tommy is hit by a car, the wealthy driver pays the doctor bills, and falls in love with Anna.
 This thwarts the villains' initial plans, so they go on to hire a woman to pose as the driver's estranged partner and mother of his child, and stop the wedding.
 When the woman reveals her true identity, the villains are exposed, and Anna and her rich fiancé are reunited.

 Production

 The film is a Poverty Row (Gower Street) production, and was filmed in only ten days.

 Promotion and release

 The film is notable for its then-novel methods of promotion, which included stunts, such as weddings in movie theaters, and staged "Just Married" car rides around town.

 On its release, the film was shown with the short Fighting Blood in some theaters.